 I don’t think so!

 You see, if we only had six days in a week, then we would say the same thing about the possibility of having seven.
-Oh, if I only had an extra day so I could get everything done.
+Oh, if I only had an extra day my life would be so much easier, then I could get everything done.
 It wouldn’t matter if we had 8, 9, or even 10 days in the week, we would still let work expand to fill the time available.
 That’s because…

 Productive people always have a backlog of things they want to get done.
 That’s a good thing, unless we try to squeeze them into our schedule too tightly.
-When we do that it changes the dynamic of everything.
+When we do that it changes the whole dynamic of our life.
 You can only pack so many “to do things ” into your day before something has to give.

 Compression always creates a rise in pressure